vaquerizaslab/fanc/fanc-doc/getting_started.rst

 Installation
 ************

-Before installing Kai-C, make sure you have all the prerequisites installed on your system.
+Before installing FAN-C, make sure you have all the prerequisites installed on your system.
-Specifically, Kai-C uses the HDF5 file format internally (via PyTables) to handle the large amount of data typically generated in Hi-C experiments.
+Specifically, FAN-C uses the HDF5 file format internally (via PyTables) to handle the large amount of data typically generated in Hi-C experiments.
 The minimum required version of HDF5 is 1.8.4, which may already be installed on your machine.

 .. note::

     It is generally not necessary to install HDF5 manually, as some version will typically be installed on any current Unix system, including macOS.
-If you can install Kai-C via pip (see below) and ``fanc --version`` returns a version number, you are most likely good to go.
+If you can install FAN-C via pip (see below) and ``fanc --version`` returns a version number, you are most likely good to go.

 Prerequisite: HDF5